 It did not come out of the blue, however.
 Back in 1854, just after Grant had left the Army and was down and out in New York City, the two old friends had bumped into each other and Buckner had loaned the penniless ex-captain money to get home to Ohio.
 Now Grant had an opportunity to repay what was both a financial obligation and a debt of honor.
 Grant was not one to forget a kindness, no matter how much time had gone by, nor to let the business of war trump friendship.
 On the other hand, he would not let his personal sense of obligation interfere with his responsibilities as a U.S. Army officer.
-In the end, he delivered his old friend into captivity along with 50 other Confederate field officers, and Buckner would spend six months at Fort Warren, Mass., until exchanged by formal cartel in August.
+In the end, he delivered his old friend into captivity along with 50 other Confederate field officers, and Buckner would spend six months at Fort Warren, Massachusetts, until exchanged by formal cartel in August.

 The final act in this little drama would come 24 hours later.
 In the meantime, Grant and Buckner busied themselves attending to the myriad details involved in giving and receiving the surrender of a large armed force.
-Lines had to be disentangled, the dead had to be buried, booty and prisoners had to be counted, transports had to be brought up to remove the POWs — and those were just the obvious things.
+Lines had to be disentangled, the dead had to be buried, booty and prisoners had to be counted, transports had to be brought up to remove the POWs—and those were just the obvious things.
 Neither officer had any prior experience to fall back on, and the West Point curriculum did not include courses in how to surrender.

 Grant made several errors of omission while feeling his way through his first surrender.
 For one thing, he should have appointed an experienced officer as provost marshal to handle the transfer of some 12,000 men.
 Instead things got so chaotic that Buckner complained to him on February 16, “There seems to be no concert of action between the different departments of your army in reference to these prisoners.”
 Still, Grant was more comfortable keeping a light hand on the reins.